nicoladenisco/nbexportlib/README.md

 it's is a common task when you work with many computers and/or virtual machines.

-the utility read the libraries in your installation (/home/nicola/.netbeans/12.2/config/org-netbeans-api-project-libraries/Libraries) end create in a new directory the xml files (one per library) and all the need jar; the xml files have the correct path for your destination.
+the utility read the libraries in your installation (/home/nicola/.netbeans/12.2/config/org-netbeans-api-project-libraries/Libraries) end create in a new directory, the xml files (one per library) and all the need jar; the xml files have the correct path for your destination.

 EXAMPLE
 java -jar nbexportlib.jar --output /tmp/java-libs-all-tocopy --dir-name /home/nicola/java-libs